VisionEval/VisionEval-Docs/docs/09-estimation.md

 ###  VESimLandUse

-[Newer version of VELandUse?]
-This module assigns car service availability levels (Low, High) to Bzones and households.
-This modules contains the following step(s):
+This module simulates various land use characteristics This module contains the following step(s):

 ####  AssignCarSvcAvailability

 This module assigns car service availability levels (Low, High) to Bzones and households.

-* This module step uses data sources including User specified from csv
+* Data sources include none
-* This module step uses model types including none
+* Model types include none
-* This module step is estimated using the following methods: Package build
+* Estimation uses the following methods: Package build
-* This module step is documented in inst/module_docs/AssignCarSvcAvailability.md
+* Documented in inst/module_docs/AssignCarSvcAvailability.md

 The models in this model step are: